Interim Team Leader

 ✨Understand the Role

 Make sure you have a clear understanding of the responsibilities of an Interim Team Leader.
-Familiarise yourself with the specific tasks mentioned in the job description, such as managing a team and preparing reports.
+Familiarise yourself with the specific tasks mentioned in the job description, such as managing the team and preparing reports.
 This will help you demonstrate your suitability for the role.

 ✨Showcase Leadership Experience